 Congress responded by establishing the September 11 Victim Compensation Fund (VCF) shortly after September 11 to compensate the victims and families of victims in exchange for their agreement not to sue the airlines for their losses.
 The VCF originally operated from 2001 through 2003, paying out billions of dollars to families who filed claims.
-The last date to file a claim was December 22, 2003.
+The last date to file a claim under the original fund was December 22, 2003.

 After the fund closed, it became apparent that some first responders, volunteer workers, firefighters and others were suffering from serious health problems caused by their exposure to toxic dust at the World Trade Center (WTC) site and other crash sites in the aftermath of the attacks.
 These workers and volunteers participated in the rescue and clean-up efforts and years later began experiencing symptoms of serious respiratory conditions and even cancer.
 But the VCF had already closed.
 What could they do?